 - Cook with seasonal produce & foods

-- Do some seasonal crafts – I love the below video below by Jordan Clark
+- Do some seasonal crafts – I love the video below by Jordan Clark

 - Go within and try journaling for each seasonal

 - Create seasonal playlists, I love AlexRainbird’s Seasonal Indie Folk Compilations